gehuhaldwani/pyqs/src/pages/contribute.md

 Note:

-- Everything in lowercase except set letter and specilization code.
+- Everything in lowercase except set letter and specialization code.
 - Use `midsem` for mid semester exam and `endsem` for end semester exam.
 - Use `back` for back paper.
 - Use `_` underscore to separate words.